Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An application may furthermore have the following references:

 * **entities** - Allows referencing one or more [data objects](#data-object).
-* **generatorSettings** - Allows specifying desired generator features and behaviour. *Deprecated, as settings are specified at the application directly beginning with ModuleStudio 1.3.0.*.
 * **referredApplications** - Allows referencing other applications.
 See [below](#referred-application).
 * **relations** - Allows referencing one or more [relationships](#relationship).
 * **variables** - Allows referencing one or more [variables](#variables).